 COLLECTION SERVICE: Refuse will be collected every Tuesday for every single-family dwelling, two-, three-, or four-family dwellings, condominiums and townhouses (all as defined by Maumee Code) provided that (1) a refuse receptacle(s) is kept thereon; (2) said dwelling is not served by a private refuse collection service, and (3) the Director of Public Service approves of same with the standards of the Public Service Department.
 Collections shall be made between the hours of 7:00 a.m. and 7:00 p.m.

 LIMITATIONS ON NUMBER OF CONTAINERS/ITEMS: The limit upon the number of containers or items collected as part of the basic service shall be maximum of ONE (1) 95 gallon Toter.
 The Contractor will collect additional items only if those additional items have the official “bag tag” or “bulk item tag” authorizing the additional service.
-The “bag tag” and “bulk item tags” for additional service are marked with the logo of Republic Services and are available for purchase at Rite Aid within the City of Maumee or over the phone with Republic.
+The “bag tag” and “bulk item tags” for additional service are marked with the logo of Republic Services and are available for purchase at Walt Churchill's Market and Rite Aid in the City of Maumee, at the Utility Counter in the Municipal Building or over the phone with Republic by calling 734-848-3633 or customer service at 1-800-234-3429.
 The price is $3.50 per bag sticker or ONE (1) bulk item tag for $15.00 or THREE (3) bulk item tags for $30.00.
-Bulk item pick-up must be scheduled with Republic Service customer service at 1-800-234-3429 prior to 4:00 p.m.
-Monday.

 CONTAINER REQUIREMENTS/LOCATION: Container requirements are ONE (1) 95 gallon hard plastic regulation "Trash" toter supplied by the City of Maumee of substantial water tight construction with tight fitting lids.
 Non-disposable toter shall not exceed Three Hundred (300) pounds when filled.
 Toters with ragged or sharp edges or any defect potentially dangerous to collection personnel must be repaired or replaced.
 Refuse contractor will repair as needed.
 For lost or stolen toters, a Police Report will be required for replacement.
 Damaged Toters due to misuse or abuse will require the resident to pay $75 for a replacement.